Envelopes and refinements in categories, with applications to Functional Analysis: Agreements and Notations

-Everywhere in category theory we use the terminology of textbooks \cite{Bucur-Deleanu}, \cite{Tsalenko-Shulgeifer} and of handbook \cite{General-algebra}, and as a set-theoretic fundament for the notion of category we choose the Morse-Kelly theory \cite{38}.
+Everywhere in category theory we use the terminology of textbooks \cite{Bucur-Deleanu}, \cite{Tsalenko-Shulgeifer} and of handbook \cite{General-algebra}, and as a set-theoretic fundament for the notion of category we choose the Morse-Kelley theory \cite{38}.

+The notations $\Mono({\tt K})$, $\Epi({\tt K})$, $\SMono({\tt K})$ and $\SEpi({\tt K})$ mean the classes of monomorphisms, epimorphisms, strong monomorphisms and strong epimorphisms (the last two are defined at p.\pageref{razbienie-kvadrata}) respectively in the category ${\tt K}$.
 We say that a category ${\tt K}$ is \bit{ \item[---] {\it injectively (projectively) complete}, if each functor $K:{\tt M}\to{\tt K}$ from a small category $\tt M$ (i.e. a category where the class of morphisms is a set) has an injective (projective) limit,

 \item[---] {\it complete}, if it is injectively and projectively complete,